Phase diagram for a single flexible Stockmayer polymer at zero field: Results and discussion

 Values of $\eta > 0.2$ and $T<0.27$ correspond to regions in the phase space characterised by compact structures.
-An effective sampling of these regions with usual Langevin methods is very costly in computer terms and require special techniques like \eg umbrella sampling\cite{1987-allen}, Wang-Landau method\cite{2006-parsons,2009-seaton} or other advanced existing methods\cite{2007-vogel,2009-schnabel-cpl}, and is left for future work, although our preliminary results suggest the existence of interesting features that are worthwhile to be explored\cite{2013-vogel}.
+An effective sampling of these regions with usual Langevin methods is very costly in computer terms and requires special techniques like \eg umbrella sampling\cite{1987-allen}, or Wang-Landau\cite{2006-parsons,2009-seaton}, or other advanced existing methods\cite{2007-vogel,2009-schnabel-cpl}.

-In sake of a better understanding we have split the discussion of the results in three parts.
-In the first part we will discuss the behaviour of the magnetic filaments for $\eta < 0.10$, in the second part for $\eta \ge 0.10$ and in the third and last part we will discuss the implications our results have for the phase diagram of magnetic filaments.